-10.6 'begin\keywords and 'end\keywords
+10.6 'begin_keywords and 'end_keywords

-Verilog-AMS HDL extends the 'begin\keywords and 'end\keywords compiler directives from IEEE std 1364-2005 Verilog HDL by adding a "VAMS-2.3" version specifier.
+Verilog-AMS HDL extends the 'begin_keywords and 'end_keywords compiler directives from IEEE Std 1364-2005 Verilog HDL by adding a "VAMS-2.3" version specifier.

-The version\specifier specifies the valid set of reserved keywords in effect when a design unit is parsed by an implementation.
-The 'begin\keywords and 'end\keywords directives can only be specified outside of a design element (module, primitive, configuration, paramset, connectrules or connectmodule).
-The 'begin\keywords directive affects all source code that follows the directive, even across source code file boundaries, until the matching 'end\keywords directive is encountered.
+The version_specifier specifies the valid set of reserved keywords in effect when a design unit is parsed by an implementation.
+The 'begin_keywords and 'end_keywords directives can only be specified outside of a design element (module, primitive, configuration, paramset, connectrules or connectmodule).
+The 'begin_keywords directive affects all source code that follows the directive, even across source code file boundaries, until the matching 'end_keywords directive is encountered.

-The version\specifier, "VAMS-2.3" specifies that only the identifiers listed as reserved keywords in the Verilog-AMS HDL are considered to be reserved words.
+The version_specifier, "VAMS-2.3" specifies that only the identifiers listed as reserved keywords in the Verilog-AMS HDL are considered to be reserved words.
 These identifiers are listed in Annex B.

-The 'begin\keywords and 'end\keywords directives only specify the set of identifiers that are reserved as keywords.
+The 'begin_keywords and 'end_keywords directives only specify the set of identifiers that are reserved as keywords.
 The directives do not affect the semantics, tokens, and other aspects of the Verilog-AMS language.

 The version specifiers "1364-1995", "1364-2001" and "1364-2005" must also be supported.
-"1364-1995" represents the keywords for IEEE std 1364-1995.
+"1364-1995" represents the keywords for IEEE Std 1364-1995.
 "1364-2001" represents the keywords for IEEE std 1364-2001.
-"1364-2005" represents the keywords for IEEE std 1364-2005.
+"1364-2005" represents the keywords for IEEE Std 1364-2005 Verilog HDL.

-In the example below, it is assumed that the definition of module ml does not have a 'begin\keywords directive specified prior to the module definition.
+In the example below, it is assumed that the definition of module m1 does not have a 'begin_keywords directive specified prior to the module definition.
 Without this directive, the set of reserved keywords in effect for this module shall be the implementation's default set of reserved keywords.